saberamini/HadoopSetup/README.md

 Can also use localhost which is the same in this case
 > ssh localhost

-### Install and Configure Hadoop on a Single Node Cluster
+## Install and Configure Hadoop on a Single Node Cluster

-As mentioned in lectures, Hadoop has a very aggressive release cycle.
-Generally it is preferrable to chooose a release that is stable
-All the information regarding releases can be found at http://hadoop.apache.org/
+Hadoop has a very aggressive release cycle.
+Generally it is preferrable to chooose a release that is stable All the information regarding releases can be found at http://hadoop.apache.org/

 Use the following link to find an appropriate distribution: http://apache.forsale.plus/hadoop/common